Skip to main content

 The following screenshot highlights an insufficient color contrast violation in a mobile app:

-If the contrast ratio is above 3.0, consider increasing the font size to 18pt or higher on iOS and 18dp or higher on Android instead of adjusting the color.
+• Adjust the font size: For text with a contrast ratio between 3.0:1 and 4.5:1, increase the font size to 18pt or higher on iOS and 18dp or higher on Android, instead of adjusting the color.

 Additional information

 This attribute indicates that the element evaluated for contrast is overlaid by another element.
 The other element can be opaque or translucent.
-Suppose this attribute is reported as true, which means that additional factors, such as overlaying elements, might further affect the readability and accessibility of the text, necessitating even higher contrast.
+If this attribute is reported as true, additional factors, such as overlaying elements, might further affect the readability and accessibility of the text, requiring even higher contrast.

 We're sorry to hear that.
 Please share your feedback so we can do better